 Suicide is a major concern for the military, which has spent millions of dollars for training and research to combat what has become an ongoing problem.

-The Center for Artificial Intelligence In Society, or CAIS, is in the beginning stages of a project involving members of the military, homeless youth and college students, said Eric Rice, a professor at the Suzanne Dworak-Peck School of Social Work and one of the two USC professors who founded the center.
+The Center for Artificial Intelligence In Society, or CAIS, is in the beginning stages of a project involving members of the military, homeless youth and college students, said Eric Rice, a professor at the USC Suzanne Dworak-Peck School of Social Work and one of the two USC professors who founded the center.

 One of the 'Grand Challenges'

 Rice said that the academic world has a unique responsibility to combat certain social ills.
 While corporations use data mining to personalize ads and experiences, they are not focused on analyzing data for societal good.
-In other words, there’s no money in homeless teens or preventing suicides.

 But ending social isolation is one of the 12 “grand challenges” of social work, he said.
-Suicide “is one of the most negative aspects of social isolation,” and one of the big negative outcomes that Rice and others in the social work field are trying to prevent.
+Suicide “is one of the most negative aspects of social isolation,” and it's one of the big negative outcomes that Rice and others in the social work field are trying to prevent.

 “We’re saying there are a lot of A.I. tools that could be used to make a difference in the world right now.”

-To do that, they are trying to bring together experts from a variety of disciplines, and leverage the power of computers.
+To do that, they are trying to bring together experts from a variety of disciplines and leverage the power of computers.

 Rice calls it “social scientists and computer scientists really coming together and trying to do what neither group could do by themselves.”

-Rice said people most often think of artificial intelligence being used for self-driving cars, or computer-guided drones.
-They also worry about “killer robots,” he said, half-jokingly.
-“People’s ideas about A.I. are really science fiction ideas.”
+Rice said people most often think of artificial intelligence being used for self-driving cars or computer-guided drones.
+They also worry about “killer robots,” he said half-jokingly.
+“People’s ideas about A.I. are really science-fiction ideas.”

 But most people already encounter artificial intelligence in their everyday lives—during a Google search, for instance, when A.I. predicts what they’re looking for, or when they talk to “digital assistants” like Siri, Alexa or Cortana.

 Rice and his peers use artificial intelligence to work on systems that are difficult for humans to quantify.
-Math, he said, “helps us solve problems we can’t solve in our heads and A.I. helps us solve math problems we can’t solve on paper.”
+Math, he said, “helps us solve problems we can’t solve in our heads, and A.I. helps us solve math problems we can’t solve on paper.”

 Using A.I., researchers can take billions or trillions of possibilities and drill down to a small number of the most likely outcomes.
 Using “supervised learning,” they can teach a computer to recognize patterns in one set of data, then tell it to apply what it has learned to a new set of data, Rice said.